gbinal/p-o-d.github.com/cdo-position-description.md

 *	Expose data as service to enterprise and public
 *	Add Semantic Layers to power machine learning
 *	Mine the data for new features
-*	Enable identity and geography by data set as a service
+*	Enable identity and geography by dataset as a service

 The CDO works closely with the CIO, CISO, GIO, and agency leadership to ensure data is being developed as a viable resource for current and future needs both inside and outside of specific IT systems.
 As the principle Data Steward Data Scientist for the agency, the CDO: